seba--/hygienic-transformations/README.md

     rascal> import lang::simple::NameRel;  // Name analysis for SPL
     ```

-    `rascal> ` is the prompt of the Rascal console.
-For brevity, its replies
-    are ommited.

     With all these modules imported.
-We can try to `load` (defined in
+We can try to `load` (a function defined
-    `lang::missgrant::base::Implode`) a sample state-machine specification
+    in `lang::missgrant::base::Implode`) a sample state-machine specification
     identified by the URI `|project://Rascal-Hygiene/input/missgrant.ctl|`.

     ```